liquidprompt/liquidprompt/CONTRIBUTING.md

 aim for quick integration of your work.

-If you wrote your patch on the wrong branch the maintainers may choose to close the pull request and ask you to rewrite it on top of the current 'develop'.
+If you wrote your patch on the wrong branch the maintainers may choose to close the pull request and ask you to rewrite it on top of the current `develop`.

 How to do the right thing?